Melandel/blog/_posts/2020-10-27-fingers-on-the-home-row.md

 	* your own custom list of strings would work
 * I can also **customize the action triggered** on the currently selected item when I press `Enter`

 There are several fuzzy finders out there - I'm using [fzf](https://github.com/junegunn/fzf).
-I _highly_ recommand [this 14 minutes presentation](https://www.youtube.com/watch?v=qgG5Jhi_Els).
-It is very well constructed and basically changed my life for the best.
+This video goes more into details with how you can use that amazing utility:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/qgG5Jhi_Els" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Click-to-shortcut transformation
 Sometimes you have to stick with a visual representation of things (web browsers, for instance).
 In that case you can use something like [vimium - the hacker's browser](https://vimium.github.io/):